 Daytona Beach is known for its white sand beaches and international speedway, but did you know there are tons of other fun things to do at the “World’s Most Famous Beach”?Explore the area in and around Daytona Beach for a chance to get lost in wild Florida, dine at unique restaurants with gorgeous views, or check off some bucket list experiences.
 It’s all possible with a relaxing stay at the beautiful Daytona Beach.

 This small rescue organization located just a short drive south of Daytona Beach is doing big things for conservation!
 At Marine Science Center you can experience first hand how sea turtles and seabirds are being rescued and rehabilitated to one day be returned to the wild.
-The center has unique learning opportunities for people of all ages such as interactive exhibits, knowledgable volunteers and even live animal programs that showcase the resident, non-releasable animals’ natural behaviors.
-Admission is only $4 at the door and you’ll walk away with immeasurable amounts of knowledge on how to protect the local marine environment.
+The center has unique learning opportunities for people of all ages such as interactive exhibits, knowledgeable volunteers and even live animal programs that showcase the resident, non-releasable animals’ natural behaviors.
+Admission is only $8 at the door and you’ll walk away with immeasurable amounts of knowledge on how to protect the local marine environment.

 The Ponce Inlet Lighthouse is one of the most well preserved lighthouses in the country.
 Climb the 203 steps to the top for spectacular views of the Atlantic Ocean as well as the Halifax River.
 After your climb, be sure to check out the Ayres Davies Lens Building where you’ll find one of the largest collections of historic Fresnel lenses in the world!
 Tour the rest of the property and you’ll discover the original lighthouse keepers’ living quarters and even more historical artifacts.